 - 2 teaspoons ground cumin

-- 2 tablespoons Tamari (can be subbed for soy sauce)
+- 2 tablespoons soy sauce

-- 1 teaspoon salt
+- 1 teaspoon sea salt

-- 1 teaspoon pepper
+- 1 teaspoon freshly ground pepper

 Slow cooker method